spanners/dissertation/links.markdown

 But applying those ideas to professional software -- complex applications with thousands or even millions of lines of code -- is another matter.
-Light Table tackles such software by not only by displaying the results of the code you’re working on right now, but by showing how it relates to other parts of your software and how data flow from one chunk of code to another.
+Light Table tackles such software by not only by displaying the results of the code you're working on right now, but by showing how it relates to other parts of your software and how data flow from one chunk of code to another.
 It also weaves documentation throughout the code, while offering new ways to organize and